 WHAT IS CURE?

 Cure is the permanent removal of all traces of tumor such that no further treatment is needed.
 In effect, it is a permanent state of remission.
-While this is a possibility for your pet, it is more constructive and realistic to focus on increasing quality lifetime.
+While this is technically possible for your pet, it is more constructive and realistic to focus on increasing life quality.
 With lymphoma, remission is likely but cure is not.
-Treatment may be thought of as an exchange of only a short time with your pet for a long time with your pet.
+Treatment may be thought of as an exchange of only a short time with your pet for a substantially longer time with your pet.
 It is important to keep goals in proper perspective through the treatment of this cancer.
 The goal is a long remission, not a cure.

 Page last updated: 9/1/2019